BaylorRae/compare-multiple-sources/README.md

 This is an expiremental project for creating a dsl around comparing the value from multiple sources.
-The idea is that you have obtained data from three or four locations and want to dislay them to the user.
+The idea is that you have obtained data from three or four locations and want to display them to the user.

 ```html
 @using Sources